Learn About Security

 The vast majority of compromised systems are usually as a result of a user falling for some form of cleverly worded social engineering trick.
 These ploys get users to give out personal information such as their HawkID and pass phrase, which allow criminals unfettered access to all of the systems and services their accounts have access to.
 Manipulation attacks could likewise entice users to click a link that brings them to an infected website.
 Malware that infecting systems this way, usually hook in and take hold via vulnerabilities from the unpatched or out of date system.

 We have all heard the saying that there is strength in numbers.
 Without team effort, many projects and processes fail.
 A team only succeeds when all of the members understand the team goals, individual roles and how each person’s performance and commitment contribute to achieving the goals of the group.Individuals should be encouraged to toughen and tighten up as much of their personal environment as they can, with the idea that if each team member does so; the result is an overall almost impermeable barrier to attack.
 Compliance is everyone’s responsibility.
-For more information on what you can do visit: http://learnaboutsecurity.uiowa.edu/compliance.shtml.
+For more information on what you can do to secure your personal workstation look at the IT Compliance resource list here: http://learnaboutsecurity.uiowa.edu/compliance.shtml.

 To help combat computer threats on the Internet, the University Information Security and Policy Office maintains IT security awareness education materials, to convey important computer security principles.
 Feedback received from previous years has enabled us to improve the online course to address these needs, and allow computer users to acquaint themselves with their roles and responsibilities in protecting university data and assets.